mrsilver76/listporter/README.md

 ## 🕰️ Version history

+### 0.9.1 (19 May 2025)
+- Renamed to "ListPorter" to avoid any potential issue with the Plex legal team.
+- Fixed bug that meant that the Plex token and machine ID could end up in the logs.
+- Log folders generated by 0.9.0 are removed, as they can contain token data.
+- Tracks marked as deleted (but not removed) are now considered for playlists.
+- Fixed logs to report more useful information.
+- Fixed copyright and minor number formatting.
+- Added error catching for some file operations.
+- Changed incorrect scary messaging when there are empty playlists.
+- Fixed terrible error messages when unable to connect to Plex server.
+- Added links to Plex support articles for common connection issues.
+- Added 10 second notification to avoid people thinking that the program had locked up.
+- Updated Publish.bat to include missing builds for osx-x64

 ### 0.9.0 (16 May 2025)
 - Initial release, a C# port from "iTunes Playlist Exporter".
 - Now cross-platform, with support for Windows, Linux (x64 and ARM) and macOS.
 - Removed iTunes exporting functionality, now handled by a separate tool called [TuneLift](https://github.com/mrsilver76/tunelift).
 - Added automatic version checking with update notifications.
-- Playlists are only updated if they have changed, eliminating the need to delete and re-upload everything.
+- Playlists are only updated if they have changed, eliminating the need to delete and re-import everything.
 - Added `--mirror` option to remove playlists from Plex that no longer exist in the input directory.
 - Modified playlists retain their original playlist ID, so external players like Sonos can continue to reference them.